abvalatouski/asprun/README.md

     /h host                 Can be either host name, host IP, or '%n', where number 'n' refers to nth IPv4 from 'ipconfig'.
+                            In case of negative 'n' IPs will be peaked, starting from the end.
                             See 'ipconfig | findstr "IPv4" | findstr /n ".*"'.
                             Defaulted to "localhost" (same as "127.0.0.1").